Contrabass sarrusophone

-The contrabass sarrusophone is the deepest of the family of sarrusophones, and was made in three sizes.
-It was made in the 19th and early 20th centuries, primarily in Europe by Gautrot, Couesnon, Romeo Orsi, Rampone (and Cazzani), and Evette & Schaeffer (now Buffet Crampon), and in the United States by Conn, who built instruments in E♭ for US military bands.
+The contrabass sarrusophone is the deepest of the family of sarrusophones, built in three sizes pitched in E♭, C or B♭.
+It was made in the 19th and early 20th centuries, primarily in France by its inventor and Parisian instrument maker Pierre-Louis Gautrot and his successor Couesnon & Co., and Evette & Schaeffer.
+It was also made in Italy by Milan manufacturers Romeo Orsi and Rampone & Cazzani, and in the United States by C. G. Conn, who built instruments in E♭ for US military bands.
+Romeo Orsi and the German instrument maker Benedikt Eppelsheim make individual contrabass sarrusophones on request.

 Tone

 The EE♭ sarrusophone has the tone of a reedy contrabass saxophone, while the CC sarrusophone sounds much like the contrabassoon.
 The BB♭ contrabass sarrusophone is the lowest of the sarrusophones, and was the lowest-pitched wind instrument until the invention of the EEE♭ octocontra-alto and the BBB♭ octocontrabass clarinets, and the BB♭ subcontrabass tubax.
 Contrabass sarrusophones come in two bore widths: big pipes, which sound mellower and softer, but are still reedy; and small pipes, which are extremely reedy.

 The EE♭ and BB♭ sarrusophones are transposing instruments.

 The contrabass sarrusophone is sometimes confused with the reed contrabass, to which it bears a superficial resemblance.